 The BBS held our first consultation meeting with OI members on the Adult OI Forum who are supporting our call for a specialised adult OI service to be created in England.
 There was a good mixture of ages represented from England, Scotland and Wales representing all sections of the OI family.
 Dr Richard Keen, from the Royal National Orthopaedic Hospital, is Chairman of the Adult OI Forum.

 The Brittle Bone Society carried out a survey to seek the views of our members in relation to their experiences of the current NHS provision for adult OI services.
-We received over 100 responses.

 Throughout the survey, members consistently told us there is a lack of knowledge around OI within the wider healthcare/medical professions, especially at GP level and within Accident and Emergency departments where people with OI regularly attend.